-4.04 Department Heads.
-The several Department Heads and their functions are as follows:

-(a) Chief of Police.

-The Chief of Police is the head of the Department of Police and is supervised by the Village Administrator.
-The Chief of Police reports weekly to the Administrator regarding the activities of the Department.
+- 4.04 Department Heads.
+The several Department Heads and their functions are as follows: - (a) Chief of Police.
+The Chief of Police is the head of the Police Department and is supervised by the Administrator.
+The Chief of Police reports weekly to the Administrator regarding the activities of the Department. - (b) Public Works Director The Public Works Director is the head of the Departments of Recreation, Zoning and Building, Human Services and Cemetery and is supervised by the Administrator.
+The Public Works Director reports weekly to the Administrator regarding the activities of the Departments. - (c) Public Works Supervisor.

-(b) Superintendent of Operations.

-The Superintendent of Operations is the head of the Department of Water, Sewer and Transportation and is supervised by the Field Technician.
-The Superintendent of Operations reports weekly to the Field Technician regarding the activities of the Departments.

-(C) Administrative Assistant.

-The Administrative Assistant is the head of the Department of Administration and is supervised by the Village Administrator.
-The Administrative Assistant reports weekly to the Administrator regarding the activities of the Department.
+The Public Works Supervisor is the head of the Departments of Water, Sewer and Transportation and is supervised by the Public Works Director.
+The Public Works Supervisor reports weekly to the Director regarding the activities of the Departments. - (d) Office Manager.
+The Office Manager is the head of the Administration Department and is supervised by the Administrator.
+The Administrative Assistant reports weekly to the Administrator regarding the activities of the Department. - (e) Line Foreman.

-(d) Line Foreman.

-The Line Foreman is the head of the Department of Electric and is supervised by the Village Administrator.
-The Line Foreman reports weekly to the Administrator regarding the activities of the Department.
+The Line Foreman is the head of the Electric Department and is supervised by the Public Works Director.
+The Line Foreman reports weekly to the Director regarding the activities of the Department.